woylie/let_me/README.md

 - You need to filter your authorization rules, e.g., to identify which actions a certain user role can perform.
 - You're in need of a library that aids with query scopes and field redactions.
-- You prefer a library with zero dependencies.
+- You prefer a library with limited dependencies (LetMe depends on a single library by the same author).

 ## When not to use this library?